Vanshikap-2004/semiconductor-device-modeling-xsemi/pn-junction-xsemi/README.md

 - Depletion width and electric field estimation
 - Ideal diode current derivation and I–V prediction
 - Temperature and doping variation analysis

+## Numerical Results

+Using the derived carrier statistics and electrostatic relations, the following device parameters were obtained at 300 K:

+- Intrinsic carrier concentration (ni): 4194.59 cm⁻³
+- Built-in potential (Vbi): 0.99 V
+- Total depletion width (W): 0.66 μm
+- Depletion width on p-side (xp): 0.33 μm
+- Depletion width on n-side (xn): 0.33 μm
+- Maximum electric field (Emax): 30000 V/cm
+- Saturation current (Is) for 1 mm² area: 1.047 x 10^(-17) A

+These results satisfy the design constraints of moderate built-in potential, sub-micron depletion width, and non-degenerate carrier concentrations.

+## Temperature Dependence

+When the temperature is increased to 400 K, the intrinsic carrier concentration increases significantly, leading to a reduction in built-in potential and an increase in saturation current.
+This behavior highlights the improved thermal stability of wide-bandgap semiconductors compared to silicon.

 ## Key Observations
 The wide bandgap of X-Semi leads to a significantly lower intrinsic carrier concentration